How to renew your Egypt Tourist Visa (Jan 2023)

 - The address of where you’re staying in Arabic.

 - Cash of 1175 LE per person (see Egypt Tourist Visa costs below) OR a debit card to use with the ATM

-- Some visa cards are accepted (e.g. Egyptian ones), but many foreign ones are not accepted (e.g. our Chase, or Commonwealth Bank cards).
+- Some visa cards are accepted (e.g. Egyptian ones), but many foreign ones are not accepted (e.g. our US JP Morgan Chase or Australian Commonwealth Bank cards).
 Cash is more reliable.

 - Debit card — in case you need more cash.
 In theory, you can use credit cards, but the machine rarely works.

 - 2 x Photocopies of your passport main page and all Egypt visa pages.
 There are copy shops around the city that can do it (cheaply), and hotels can too (more expensive)

 - 2 printouts / copies of your e-visa if you have one.

 Do not take